Nerdeen Kiswani: Reception

-Kiswani is credited with playing a role in motivating Gaza War protests across the US, including at university campuses.
+Kiswani is credited with playing a role in motivating Gaza war protests in the United States, including at university campuses.
 The New York Times and The Forward have referred to Kiswani as a "prominent activist", while NBC News has called her "emblematic" of the grassroots pro-Palestine movement in the US.
 Mondoweiss has called Kiswani's organizing "impressive" and "relentless".
 Sarah Schulman has stated that Kiswani's views are based on her experiences: "if this was me, and this was my family that was being brutalized and murdered, would I be doing this?"

 The Instagram accounts for WOL and Kiswani were shut down in February 2024 because, according to Meta, they had violated its rules against promoting "dangerous organizations or individuals".
 WOL characterized the bans as censorship.

 Pro-Israel organizations such as the Anti-Defamation League, Canary Mission, and StopAntisemitism have accused Kiswani of antisemitism.
 Kiswani has stated she is anti-Zionist, not antisemitic.
 According to Kiswani, accusations of antisemitism have been unfairly made against pro-Palestine activists.

-In January 2025, the far-right Zionist group Betar tweeted that they would award $1800 to anyone who handed a pager to Kiswani, a reference to the 2024 Lebanon electronic device attacks that has been widely understood as a veiled death threat or incitement.
+In January 2025, the far-right Zionist group Betar tweeted that it would award $1800 to anyone who handed a pager to Kiswani—a reference to the 2024 Lebanon electronic device attacks that has been widely understood as a veiled death threat or incitement.